Dar Al-Hijrah: History

 Dar Al-Hijrah was founded in 1983 by a group of university students, mostly of Arab origin, who had broken away from the Islamic Center of Washington.
 It was one of the first mosques to be established in Northern Virginia, near Washington, D.C.
 It is also one of the area's largest and most influential mosques.

 A small group of families, with help of the North American Islamic Trust (NAIT), purchased the mosque's grounds on June 19, 1983.
 The mosque was first established in a house that is still on the center's campus, and now serves as a food bank.
 Approximately 30 congregants would attend the weekly jumu'ah (Friday prayer) during the mosque's early years.
 The current building, on a 3.4 acre plot, was finished for $5 million in 1991 ($ today) with financial help from the Saudi Embassy's Islamic Affairs Department.

 In 1993, some area residents attempted to force closure of the mosque, saying it violated Fairfax County zoning ordinances.
 Worshipers believed the attempt was fueled by anti-Islamic bigotry.
 However, despite the mosque's humble beginnings and early challenges, Dar Al-Hijrah grew to become a powerhouse mosque by 2000, serving the thriving and diverse Muslim community outside Washington, D.C.

 The FBI Director of Counter-Intelligence for the Middle East, Gordon M. Snow, was a frequent, weekly attendee of the services in spring and summer 2001, while also completing his master's degree 3 miles away.

-As of 2004, the mosque was associated with the Muslim American Society, a non-profit that advocates for Islam in the U.S.; the MAS has been linked to the Muslim Brotherhood by way of its founders.
+The mosque has been associated with the Muslim American Society, a non-profit that advocates for Islam in the U.S., since 1999.
+The Muslim American Society has been linked to the Muslim Brotherhood by way of its founders.
 Some members of the congregation disagreed with the close association between the MAS and the mosque, and the lack of inclusiveness in the congregation.
 In 2004, Omeish called for greater inclusion of young people and women in the congregation.
 He said that the board had been examining proposals to reduce its close ties to the MAS and increase diversity on the board.